hperugu/Writings/ESGCertifications.md

 There is a new sheriff in town--ESG.
 Nobody knows what he is capable of -but every on eacknowledges him.
-This is i=not the first time  environment, cliamte change , or sustianability -- the different incarnations  of   chimera  aka good samartian  appeared in teh corporate sector.
+This is not the first time  environment, cliamte change , or sustianability -- the different incarnations  of   chimera  aka good samartian  appeared in teh corporate sector.
 This time it came as acronym of its friends-- which do not exactly belong to them but differnet persepctivaes of the same good deeds.

 Unfortunately, ESG creates a feeling that it belongs to non-profit orgnization than for-profit business orgnizations.
 Because a lot of pressure from different stakeholders and governmental agencies, corporate leaders are forceflly turning their heads towards this sign.